eloraju/rusting/readme.md

 ## Starting off

-This repo is part of Wunderdogs intrest groups and in this case rust intrest group.
-The goal is to try and learn a new language - rust - while working on something that's interesting and benefitial.
+This repo is part of Wunderdog's intrest groups and in this case rust intrest group.
+The goal is to try and learn a new language - rust - while working on something that's interesting and beneficial.
 If you haven't picked it up yet, I've gone ahead and decided I'd like to learn Rust.

 ## What's in the box?